hackingmaterials/atomate/README.rst

 Option 1 is to use something like ``my_task = RunVaspDirect(vasp_cmd="vasp")``.
 This behaves exactly as you would expect in regular Python, i.e., the string literal "vasp" set as the ``vasp_cmd`` parameter.

 Option 2 is to use the ``env_chk`` notation which looks like this: ``my_task = RunVaspDirect(vasp_cmd=">>my_vasp_cmd<<")``.
 If ``env_chk`` parameters like `vasp_cmd`` are enclosed in the ``>><<`` symbols, it is interpreted that the user wants to get the values from the FireWorker's ``env`` value.
 That is, when executing the workflow, one must use a FireWorker that contains an env that looks like ``{"my_vasp_cmd": "mpirun -n 24 vasp"}``.
 Here, the ``my_vasp_cmd`` in the dictionary matches the ``>>my_vasp_cmd<<`` string in the env_chk.
 Thus, when VASP is executed via this FireWorker, it will execute the command ``mpirun -n 24 vasp``.
-Other FireWorkers might execute different VASP commands and can support this by setting a different value of the FireWorker ``env``.
+Other FireWorkers, for example located on different computing centers, might execute different VASP commands and can support this by setting a different value of the FireWorker ``env``.
 The workflow can be kept intact since the workflow is merely pointing to the ``my_vasp_cmd`` env variable and not setting the VASP command explicitly.
 There are more details about setting the FireWorker env variables in the FireWorks tutorials (in particular the Worker tutorial).
 The unit tests also use the env_chk feature to find the db configuration file. e.g., see the unit test: ``matmethods.vasp.tests.test_vasp_workflows.TestVaspWorkflows#test_single_Vasp_dbinsertion`` and you will have a flavor for how this works.
 Just remember that if you see something like this ``>>db_file<<``, when running your Workflow your FireWorker will need to set the env like this: ``FWorker(env={"db_file": "path/to/db.json"})`` and you will need to use that FireWorker when launching the jobs.

 CalcLocs
 ========

 If you are running multiple VASP jobs that depend on copying the outputs of previous jobs, one issue is how to pass the directory information of previous VASP jobs from Firework to Firework.
 It is possible to do this manually (as was done in the MPWorks codebase), or using the ``pass_job_info`` keyword built into Fireworks, but the standard way to do this in MatMethods is *CalcLocs*.
-Procedurally, all you need to do is add the ```PassCalcLocs`` FireTask to every Firework that contains a VASP job (see ``matmethods.vasp.workflows.base.band_structure.get_wf_bandstructure`` for an example).
+Procedurally, all you need to do is add the ```PassCalcLocs`` FireTask to every Firework that contains a VASP job (see ``matmethods.vasp.fireworks.core`` for examples).
 Downstream jobs like ``CopyVaspOutput`` will have a ``calc_loc`` variable that can be set to True, and will automatically get the previous VASP dir parsed from before.
 Similar with ``VaspToDbTask``.
 Note that a couple of advantages of this system are:

 * It is a general way of passing VASP dirs that works with any Firework, and doesn't require you to code the logic of passing VASP directories inside of other functions (e.g., database insertion tasks as was done previously in MPWorks).
 Thus, the task of reporting and passing the VASP job location is well-separated from the other functions and can just be added in very easily.
 The only downside is that you have to remember to add in this FireTask.
 * The CalcLocs maintains a running dictionary of job type to job location.
 If you need to grab outputs from multiple jobs (or say, from two jobs back), it is all supported within the framework.
 Just read the docs, e.g., of ``CopyVaspOutput``.
-* In the future, if the job directories are located across different machines and require ``scp`` or some other complex transfer mechanism, that can be built into this infrastracture and the user does not need to worry about it.
+* Job directories are located across different machines and require ``scp`` or some other complex transfer mechanism are automatically handled by this infrastructure.
+You don't have to lift a finger!
+Just tell the parent Firework to pass the calcloc and the child firework to copy the vasp output (which supports the calcloc framework).

 Workflow "Powerups"
 ===================

 Workflow powerups are intended to be like function decorators, but for Workflows.
 For example, let's say you've built a multi-step workflow that computes a band structure.
-Now, you to make sure that once a workflow starts running, it is prioritized to finish that workflow versus starting other workflows.
+Now, you to make sure that once a workflow starts running, it is prioritized to finish that particular workflow versus starting other workflows.
 By passing your workflow through a "powerup", you can get back a decorated workflow that sets the priorities of the Fireworks inside your workflow to endow this behavior (e.g., give all children Fireworks 2X the priority of the root parent).
+This particular powerup is located in ``matmethods.vasp.vasp_powerups.add_priority``.
+Other powerups allow you to run VASP with custodian rather than directly call it (reducing your error rate considerably), track the status of your jobs (last few lines in output files) in a database, and more.

-Another planned "powerup" is to endow Workflows with duplicate checking, i.e., to make sure the same structure is not run twice.
+Note that another planned "powerup" is to endow Workflows with duplicate checking, i.e., to make sure the same structure is not run twice.
 In the past, such duplicate checking logic would be mixed in with the rest of the Workflow (about setting up VASP parameters, running VASP, etc.), and the end result was a very messy workflow code.
 It was also difficult to turn duplicate checking off and on as desired since all the logic was intermixed.
 By moving the duplicate checking to a "powerup", one can simply enable duplicate checking by passing the Workflow through the appropriate powerup.

-See the "vasp_powerups.py" file for examples.
+See the ``vasp_powerups.py`` file for examples.

 ===========================
 Detailed Installation Notes
 ===========================

 Here are some notes on how to get MatMethods up and running in a production system at your supercomputing center.
 These notes are geared towards the NERSC supercomputing center.
 You'll need to fill in details and adapt accordingly for other centers.
-Hopefully, you are not a complete beginner.

 A. Things you need to do once
 =============================